Welcome to the world of Hal Lasko, The “Pixel Painter”.

 But the older Lasko got and the less he could see, the harder it became for him to paint.
 Things changed for Lasko when his family gave him a computer as an 85th birthday present.

-With help from his grandson Ryan and Ryan’s friend Josh, Lasko is now sharing his work and story with the world.
-He hopes that people who see his work will understand that age and handicaps may challenge you, but they shouldn't stop you from pursuing what you love.
+With help from his grandson Ryan and Ryan’s friend Josh, Lasko has shared his work and story with the world.
+He hoped that people who see his work will understand that age and handicaps may challenge you, but they shouldn't stop you from pursuing what you love.